maevem23/fullcalendar-docs/_docs-v6/intro/getting-started.md

 ---
-title: Getting Started
+title: Stroll Post Schedule
-description: How to initialize a calendar
+description: Dates for when to post for Stroll
 ---

 The simplest way to get started is with FullCalendar's pre-built bundles and `<script>` tags: